Eddyvmgit/eddyvmgit.github.io/index.md

 <a href="https://en.wikipedia.org/wiki/Gentrification_of_San_Francisco">https://en.wikipedia.org/wiki/Gentrification_of_San_Francisco</a>

 Thus, we wanted to analyze if we find a relationship between the crime patterns of San Francisco and its gentrification, which both seem to haunt the lovely people of this city.
-We wanted to find out whether gentrification leads to a decrease or rather an increase in a district crime rate and if there are certain crime types more affected than others?
+We wanted to find out whether gentrification leads to a decrease or rather an increase in a districts crime rate and if there are certain crime types more affected than others?

 <div class="posts">
   {% for post in site.posts %}